Using Peat for Indoor Grows

 Soil Microbiology

-It’s a good idea to use a Mycorrhizae soil amendment, preferably one that contains some sort of nutrient salt tolerant Bacillus bacteria that can address any contaminants in the growing medium that may find their way in like fungus gnats or anaerobic microbes.
+Mycorrhizae soil amendments that contain some sort of nutrient salt tolerant Bacillus bacteria can address some contaminants in the growing medium like fungus gnat larvae and anaerobic microbes.
 Mycorrhizae fungi form a symbiotic relationship with plant roots that will encourage strong healthy plants and increase nutrient uptake.
-Always use an additive that contains powdered molasses, this will feed the fungal an bacterial colonies.
+Always use an additive that contains powdered molasses, this will feed the fungal an bacterial colonies when using inert mediums like peat.
+If you are not having problems with fungus gnats then these amendments won’t provide much if any benefit.

 Pro-Mix HP